collectionspace/cspace-installer/README.md

 - Firewall is enabled (default deny policy) with exceptions for HTTP & SSH
 - Software packages are updated automatically
-- SSH ip addresses can be whitelisted (default: current location IP address)
+- SSH ip addresses can be whitelisted (default: all IP addresses)
 - SSH password authentication is disabled
-- SSH for root user login can be disabled (default: disabled)
+- SSH for root user login can be disabled (default: prohibit-password)
-- Standard user accounts can be created (default: 'deploy')

 These are baseline security features that are required to facilitate installer development.
 Otherwise the installer attempts to be as